brunobord/growl-http-proxy/README.rst

   JSON-unaware programming language.
 * giving you the opportunity to send notification via your web browser, through the homepage.
+* Send icons (bas64 encoding would be the most convenient, methinks)

 Why that?
 =========